shinnn/set-location-hash.js/README.md

 Change the [fragment identifier](http://www.w3.org/TR/html4/intro/intro.html#h-2.1.2) of current URL to the `String` of the `identifier` argument.

-This function is vary similar to `location.hash` property, but this function won't change the scroll position unlike `location.hash`.
+This function is vary similar to `location.hash` property, but this function won't change the scroll position of the page unlike `location.hash`.

 If the browser supports [`history.pushState`](https://developer.mozilla.org/docs/Web/Guide/DOM/Manipulating_the_browser_history#pushState\(\)_.E3.83.A1.E3.82.BD.E3.83.83.E3.83.89) and [`history.replaceState`](https://developer.mozilla.org/docs/Web/Guide/DOM/Manipulating_the_browser_history#replaceState\(\)_.E3.83.A1.E3.82.BD.E3.83.83.E3.83.89), you can set `replace` and `force` options by passing an `Object` to the `options` argument.